SamuelSwartzberg/flashcardifying_text_temp/inf.md

 Compiler options may be set via pragmas, via a config file, via CLI options, or via a combination.
 TS|config, CLI

+Release profiles are sets of compiler options for certain scenarios, e.g. dev, release, ...
+Rust allows customization of its release profiles via the Cargo.toml [profile.*] headers

 ###### TS

 compiler option|function